 The gates will crash back at around 3 pm on November 5th, 2023.

 Make sure you clear your schedule (it should be cleared anyway)

 Here is a list of start times for each state.

 The race will go for around 3 1/2 minutes give or take.

 Content ideas or want to write for the team?
 Email us

 Melbourne Cup week is comprised of 4 days of racing.

-As a carnival it is similar in scope to Royal Ascot who also run a 4 day program during the English summer, and there is also the Ebor carnival at York during late August.
+As a carnival, the Melbourne Cup is similar in scope to Royal Ascot which also runs a 4-day program during the English summer, and there is also the Ebor carnival at York during late August.